kua23/picoCTF/README.md

 ## 7. buffer overflow 0
 First, we connect to the server
 `nc saturn.picoctf.net 55984`
 This CTF is based on buffer overflow.
-Buffer overflow occurs when the amount of data in a website exceeds it storage capacity.
-Smashing the stack which is provided in the problem statement also means overloading the program so it overflows.
+Buffers are temporary memory storage regions that hold data temporarily while it is moved from one location to another.	+ Buffer overflow occurs when the amount of data in a website exceeds it storage capacity.
+Thus, the program attempting to store or write the excess data overwrites the adjacent memory locations.
 Upon seeing the code, we can deduce that if we find a fault in the segmentation, we get the flag.
 Segmentation fault occurs when a piece of code tries to read and write when it can only read a certain piece of code.
 It shows that the memory is corrupted.
+There are two types of buffer overflows: Stack-based and heap-based.
+In order to prevent buffer overflows, certain methods can be used:
+Address Space Randomization - This moves around the address locations of data.
+However, buffer overflow attacks need to know the memory locations which makes it difficult for it to be carried out.
+Data Execution Prevention - which prevents the code from being executed in non-executable regions.
 ```
 void sigsegv_handler(int sig) {
   printf("%s\n", flag);